A sofa worth a quarter of a million

 At the same time, the tannery will make it possible to take advantage of the high-quality cowhides in Central Europe, because the animals have optimal conditions without parasites and are not branded.
 “The hides are top-notch here, but tanneries focused on the footwear industry, which has moved to Asia, so they disappeared.
 Some hides are therefore exported to Slovakia, to the Netherlands, and some to Ireland.
 Unfortunately, some of it is not utilized at all and ends up in waste dumps,” says Klvaňa.
 Which brings us to the fact that hides are a waste product in meat production today.
 “No one kills a cow for skin that is worth one to two per cent of the price of an animal for slaughter.
 As long as people eat meat, there will be hides.
 And we can extract top value from them,” remarks Klvaňa.
 Environmentally, this material is more friendly than artificial substitutes and fabrics, in his opinion.

-Overview of subscriptions through the START market
+Overview of subscriptions through the START system

 |Date||Market capitalization||Price per share||Raised from investors||Freefloat|